FMiscia/confidence-app/README.md

 Under the styles folder it's possible to set some css variable.
 The classes file provides some css shorthands similar to "Tailwind".

-Components' styles simulate the css-module mechanism (appending an unique identifier to the class name) In order to easily create an unique identidier for the classes, you can use the **randomgen** script under **/support**. (i.e. *./randomgen 4*  generates a 4-digit identifier every 5 seconds).
+Components' styles simulate the css-module mechanism (appending an unique identifier to the class name).
+In order to easily create an unique identidier for the classes, you can use the **randomgen** script under **/support**. (i.e. *./randomgen 4*  generates a 4-digit identifier every 5 seconds).